 This shoot was all nursery time theatre.
 Cormorant, Egret, and Heron's babies are all hungry, all waiting for mom to come home with lunch.
 I was stunned.
 The first shoot here in April I guess I missed all these baby Egrets and Herons.
 This one, just two weeks later, the babies were calling and flapping and jumping up and down, waiting for mom to return.
 It was awesome.
 The video at the end is of three Heron babies calling out to mom, who was on her way to them and then mom feeding them.
 I'd never witnessed this except when watching Animal Kingdom on TV.

 Shadow Cliffs #1

 I came here with my camera on a hunch.
 The dogs and I hiked here a lot but never with the camera.
-Was I ever surprised by the litany of birdlife here.
+Was I ever surprised by the litany of birdlife here?
 From Momma Cormorants feeding babies nearly as big as they were, to nesting Egrets and Herons, and both red Tailed and Coopers Hawks.
-Aside form a couple of Canada Geese, I didn't get a chance to shoot the other waterfowl down on the lake before we had to leave.
+Aside from a couple of Canada Geese, I didn't get a chance to shoot the other waterfowl down on the lake before we had to leave.